Our BJ Rabbinic Fellows

 Tobias Divack Moss (2017-2019)

-Tobias Divack Moss is in his final year of the rabbinical program at Hebrew Union College-Jewish Institute of Religion.
+Tobias Divack Moss was ordained in 2019 by the Hebrew Union College-Jewish Institute of Religion.
 He grew up in Tenafly, New Jersey, and later graduated from Washington University in St. Louis with degrees in economics and history.
 After graduating, Tobias worked in business analytics in Thailand and New York, and studied at the Pardes Institute of Jewish Studies in Jerusalem.
-During rabbinical school he has served as a chaplain intern at the Children’s Hospital of Los Angeles and rabbinic intern at the North Fork Reform Synagogue.
+During rabbinical school he served as a chaplain intern at the Children’s Hospital of Los Angeles and rabbinic intern at the North Fork Reform Synagogue.

 Sarah Krinsky (2016-2018)

 Arielle Rosenberg serves Shir Tikvah in Minneapolis, Minnesota as Assistant Rabbi, with focuses on cultivating meaningful and embodied prayer life and organizing for immigrant and racial justice.
 Arielle was ordained in 2017 through Hebrew College, the transdenominational rabbinical school in Boston, MA.
 Before and during rabbinical school, Arielle worked as an organizer with migrant and workers’ rights organizations in Seattle, WA and Woodburn, OR, created multiple Jewish social justice curricula, both as the rabbinic intern at the Jewish Farm School and at AVODAH, and served as rabbinic intern at Congregation Beth Shalom of Traverse City, MI from 2012-2016.

 Rabbi Sarit Horwitz (2013-2017)